-We’re almost two months into summer now and you may be seeing the negative effects that the sun can have on the skin in the form of brown spots.
-You may be wondering why despite being really good about applying sunscreen often and generously, wearing a hat, and limiting your time outdoors, your brown spots are in full swing?
+You may be wondering why despite being really good about applying sunscreen often and generously all throughout the summer, wearing a hat, and limiting your time outdoors, your brown spots still show up?

 Well, here’s why: